 As an Amazon Associate, I earn from qualifying purchases.

 My sister and I plan to open a bed and breakfast if we find ourselves widowed someday.
 (Please don’t discuss this idea with my husband.
 It makes him nervous.)
-We already know this decadent Cinnamon Twist Bread will be at the top of the breakfast menu.
+We already know this decadent Braided Cinnamon Bread will be at the top of the breakfast menu.

 What makes this cinnamon yeast bread so decadent?
 Instead of milk, the recipe specifies half-and-half.
 Instead of the usual one egg, use two.